fangyizhu/blended_turtle/README.md

 For more information about turtle graphics and to play around with a traditional 2D Turtle implementation see http://www.logointerpreter.com/logo-reference/

 # Installation
+This addon depends on "Extra Mesh Objects" extension, install this extension by going to Edit > Preferences > Get Extensions, search and activate it.

-Download the latest release and install it in the usual way by going to Edit > Preferences > Add-ons > Install and then activate it
+Download the latest release and install it in the usual way by going to Edit > Preferences > Add-ons > Install and then activate it.

 # Basic Usage